fbpx

 There are also some special rules that might apply.

-For example, if the estate is worth more than £270,000, and the deceased has a spouse or civil partner and a child or children, then the first £270,000 and the deceased’s personal goods pass to the spouse or civil partner.
+As of 26 July 2023, if the estate is worth more than £322,000, and the deceased has a spouse or civil partner and a child or children, then the first £322,000 and the deceased’s personal effects pass to the spouse or civil partner.
 The remaining assets are divided into 2 equal pots.
 The first pot still passes to the spouse or civil partner.
 The second pot is divided equally amongst the natural children.

 If a group of people inherit under the laws of intestacy (for example the deceased’s natural children), but one or more of the group died before the deceased, then the equal share that should have passed to them will move on a generation to their natural children.
 If they had no children, then the pot is shared amongst the surviving siblings.